We all want the finer things in life. Love, comfort and safety are at the top of everyone's list.

 Taking the crown as the safest city in Washington for 2018 is Duvall -- a classic example of everything that makes Washington great.

 That's crazy safe.
-Compare it to Little Rock, AR -- the most dangerous city in the country -- with roughly a 1 in 30 chance of beign the victim of a property crime.
+Compare it to St. Louis, MO -- the most dangerous city in the country -- with roughly a 1 in 30 chance of beign the victim of a property crime.

 If you're thinking of moving to Washington and safety is a top priority, then you can't do much better than Connell -- the 2nd safest in the Evergreen State.